McLysaght-Evolutionary-Genetics/ancestral-reconstruction/README.md

 # Scripts for reconstructing the evolutionary history of genomic segments through ancestral WGD events

-Ancestral genome reconstruction with examples for proto-vertebrate, gnathostome, and cyclostome.
+Ancestral genome reconstruction with examples for proto-vertebrate and proto-gnathostome as per Nakatani et. al., 2021.

 ## Building